memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 ## A quick glance at IDE integrations

 In the [prerequisites](#prerequisites), we've promised that we won't have a detailed look at IDEs - and we won't.
-In this section, we'll just have a look `vscode` and some information that is relevant for any type of editor.
+In this section, we'll just have a look at `VS Code` and some information that is relevant for any type of editor.
 Let's start with the editor-independent information:

 Zephyr configures CMake to export a _compilation database_ and thus produces a `compile_commands.json` file in the build directory: